-We’re right in the middle of a powerful new movement.
+We’re right in the middle of a powerful new movement thanks to Marie Kondo and Mrs Hinch - tidying experts.
+They are known for helping people declutter, clean and organise their homes.
 Anti-clutter culture has taken off in a big way.
-Prepare to stare at your shelf all day long as we take you through some Instagram-worthy organisation tips.
+Prepare to stare at your shelf all day long as we take you through some Instagram-worthy home organisation tips.
 Be your best self, with your best shelf!

-Professional organiser Melanie Fascitell says that when she’s helping her clients to sort out their shelves, being clever with colour creates an effect that is pretty and practical.
+Professional organiser Melanie Fascitelli says that when she’s helping her clients to sort out their shelves, being clever with colour creates an effect that is pretty and practical.
 “Colour coding from light to dark creates uniformity and makes things super easy to find,” she explains.
-This can work especially well if you’re organising a shelf of books, clothes or kitchen accessories - but it’s also a powerful way to organise a shelf of decorative items.
+This can work especially well if you’re decluttering your wardrobe or organising a shelf of books, clothes or kitchen accessories.
+It’s also a powerful way to organise a shelf of decorative items.
 Sticking to one colour scheme on a shelf can instantly change the mood in a room, and it’s a quick and economical way of changing your interior theme from season to season.

 And don’t forget the kids...

 It’s not just your living room shelves that can benefit from some colour-coding.
 The kids' bedrooms can also be neatened up by sorting out messy toys or building blocks.
 Label small shelves by colour and encourage kids to get involved by organising their favourite toys by colour - sneaking in a colour lesson in the process.

 Lisa Adams is an organisational guru and believes it’s all about working with what you have.
 “It’s really about utilising the space, because most people don’t.
 You need to use the height, the depth, the width of it and the back.”
 She recommends using dividers and storage boxes in order to keep your stuff separate while keeping it together - that way, everything on the shelf stays organised while looking tidy and camera ready.
 More importantly, you can always find what you’re looking for.